Find Trade Colleges

 Biddeford, ME

-Out of the 8 schools in the New England Region that were part of this year’s ranking, University of New England landed the # 2 spot on the list.
-Located in the suburb of Biddeford, UNE is a private not-for-profit school with a medium-sized student population.
+A rank of #2 on this year’s list means University of New England is a great place for dental support services students working on their bachelor’s degree.
+Located in the suburb of Biddeford, UNE is a private not-for-profit college with a medium-sized student population.

 This translates to an average monthly loan payment of $439, based on a 10-year repayment plan.

-Read full report on Dental Support Services at University of New England
+Full Dental Support Services at University of New England Report

 #3